-1.6.2 The consolidated Scottish Planning Policy provides a statement of the Scottish Government's policy on nationally important land use matters.
-Paragraphs 120 and 121 refer to WHS and state that Councils should protect WHS, their immediate setting, important views and other areas which are important to the site and its protection from inappropriate development.
-Scottish Planning Policy (SPP) and the Scottish Historic Environment Policy (SHEP) emphasise that setting is more than simply the immediate surroundings of a site.
+1.6.2 Scottish Planning Policy (SPP) provides a statement of the Scottish Government's policy on nationally important land use matters.
+The Historic Environment Policy for Scotland (HEPS) sets out the Scottish Governments policies for the historic environment and provides policy direction.
+Paragraph 147 of SPP refers to World Heritage Sites and states that "Where a development proposal has the potential to affect a World Heritage Site, or its setting, the planning authority must protect and preserve its Outstanding Universal Value."
+The glossary of SPP clearly defines the term 'Outstanding Universal Value' and emphasises that the Statement of OUV is the key reference for the future effective protection and management of the WHS.
+The glossary also clearly defines setting.
+SPP emphasises that setting is more than simply the immediate surroundings of a site.
 It can also relate to how the site was intended to fit into the landscape, the views from it and how the site is seen from the surrounding area.
 Planning Advice Note (PAN) 2/2011: Planning and Archaeology and the Managing Change in the Scottish Environment Guidance Notes complete a suite of documents that together set out the Scottish Ministers' policies for planning and the historic environment.
-Links to all the documents mentioned are listed in Appendix 3.
+Links to all the documents mentioned are listed in Appendix 4.